jgscott/ECO395M/exercises/exercises04.md

 ## Association rules for grocery purchases

 Revisit the notes on association rule mining and the R example on music playlists: [playlists.R](../R/playlists.R) and [playlists.csv](../data/playlists.csv).
 Then use the data on grocery purchases in [groceries.txt](../data/groceries.txt) and find some interesting association rules for these shopping baskets.
 The data file is a list of shopping baskets: one person's basket for each row, with multiple items per row separated by commas -- you'll have to cobble together a few utilities for processing this into the format expected by the "arules" package.
 Pick your own thresholds for lift and confidence; just be clear what these thresholds are and how you picked them.
 Do your discovered item sets make sense?
-Present your discoveries in an interesting and concise way.
+Present your discoveries using an interesting visualization or two, along with no more than one page of typed text.